ConsumerLab Review: Are Their Ratings Trustworthy?

 | |

-One of the first places that many supplement consumers turn to for guidance on health product safety and efficacy is ConsumerLab.
+One of the first places that many supplement consumers turn to for guidance on supplement safety and efficacy is ConsumerLab.
 Their website publishes research and product testing that's available with a paid subscription.

 But are ConsumerLab's ratings and testing data trustworthy?
 Does the company use appropriate testing methodologies?
 How does ConsumerLab compare to Labdoor?
 And who's behind ConsumerLab?